emma-sax4/emmasax4.info/_posts/welcome-to-kenya/2019-11-20-can-the-northern-white-rhinocerous-come-back.md

 category: Welcome to Kenya
 ---

-Over two months ago I wrote my second installment of the [Welcome to Kenya](/set/welcome-to-kenya) blog set.
+Over two months ago I wrote my second installment of the [Welcome to Kenya](/blog/welcome-to-kenya/) blog collection.
 In it, I told the shortened version of the story of the northern white rhinos.
-Please read about it [here](/posts/welcome-to-kenya/2019-09-16-the-game-drives) for context before continuing.
+Please read about it [here](/blog/posts/welcome-to-kenya/2019-09-16-the-game-drives/) for context before continuing.

 ---